MichaelAkridge-NOAA/Open-Science-Codespaces/google-cloud-shell/TUTORIAL.md

 # Welcome to your Google Cloud Shell Open Science Tutorial!

-This tutorial was made to help users explore NMFS-OpenSci container images and environment tailored for open science and reproducible research.
+This tutorial was made to help users explore NMFS-OpenSci container images and environments tailored for open science & reproducible research.
 Check out the NMFS-OpenSci Image Repository for more details:
 - https://github.com/nmfs-opensci/container-images

-And Github Codespaces with Examples Here:
+And Open-Sci Codespaces for More Examples:
 - https://github.com/MichaelAkridge-NOAA/Open-Science-Codespaces

 ## Info